lukka/CppBuildTasks/reference.md

        # [optional] URL of the Git repository to fetch.
        vcpkgGitURL: http://github.com/microsoft/vcpkg.git
        # [optional] the commit id or tag of the vcpkg repository to fetch.
 Branch names are no recommended here,
-       # especially when using the same value as part of the key in Cache task.
+       # especially when using the same value as part of the key in Cache[2] task.
        vcpkgGitCommitId: '$(vcpkgGitCommitId)'
+       # [optional] Content appended to the .artifactignore[1] file, used to drive what to ignore and to not-ignore when creating a new cached content with the Cache[2] task.
+       vcpkgArtifactIgnoreEntries: '!.git\n**/*\n!installed\n!/vcpkg\n!vcpkg.exe\n'
 ```

 ## run-cmake